 Why is this question so aggravating?
 Why does every time I answer it, I feel like crap?
 I sent out an email to my ED friends in the field, asking for their thoughts, and the responses were passionate and insightful.
 While the issue is complex and requires a lot more time to explore, I’ll try my best to summarize my colleagues’ thoughts.
 Overall, the Sustainability Question is annoying and frustrating because:

 Sustainability is in large part determined by funders, not nonprofits.
 As much as we love individual donors, many of us still rely on grants, and grants are usually small and one-year in duration.
 We get a bunch of one-year grants that are Frankensteined together to support programs, each one with their own set of demands and restrictions, (which I explored here in “Nonprofit Funding: Ordering a Cake and Restricting it Too.”).
 As one ED puts it, “Why is fidelity to the mission so highly valued and expected of nonprofit leaders and staff but funders expect to ‘sleep around?‘ One year and you’re out.
 [They] don’t even come back and ask.”
-This lumbering, unwieldy, tenuous system is the antithesis of sustainability, so to be asked how we will maintain and grow our programs within it is kind of like setting a fire and asking how we will be putting it out.
+This lumbering, unwieldy, tenuous system is the antithesis of sustainability, so to ask how we nonprofits will maintain and grow our programs within it is kind of like setting a fire and asking how we will be putting it out.

 Sustainability depends on the whole organization being strong, yet funders do not like providing general operating funds.
 Really great programs do not magically appear out of thin air.
 It takes real people, people who need, like, an office to work at and healthcare for their stress and carpal tunnel and stuff.
 These things are critical, and yet we have to constantly fight for them.
 “We will cultivate relationships with individual donors and corporate sponsors, etc.” sounds great, but that requires development staff, which is fundraising, and no one likes to fund “fundraising” and “admin” expenses, because those things are so frivolous and useless.